devisis/battleships/README.md

 - Head to "Buildpacks" and select "Add Buildpack" from here select Python and Node.js and select save (make sure the order is python first then node.js).
 - Scroll up and head to the "Deploy" section to choose deployment method.
 Select "GitHub" and in the "connect to GitHub" section link your GitHub account.
 - Scroll down to the manual deploy option and select "Deploy Branch".
 - The app will now be built.
-Once it has complet a 'Your App Was Successfully Deployed' message and a link will appear.
+Once completed a 'Your App Was Successfully Deployed' message and a link will appear.

 ### Local Deployment